psatishkumar19999-png/Docker-Notes/README.md

 ----------------------------------------------------------------------
 **Container Behavior**

-• A container runs only while its main process is running.
+1.container runs only while its main process is running.

-• Each image defines what process should run inside the container.
+2. Each image defines what process should run inside the container.
 (Some images have a long-running process, some don’t.)

-• If the image does NOT have a long-running process, the container starts, finishes the task, and then exits automatically.
+•3.If the image does NOT have a long-running process, the container starts, finishes the task, and then exits automatically.

 --------------------------------------------------------------------

 **Points to remember in container **

-* Image ( which image is using)
+1.Image ( which image is using)
-*container id or container name
+2.container id or container name
-*process ( Which process is running inside)
+3.process ( Which process is running inside)

 -------------------------------------------------------------------